Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

   <li><a href="#third party">Are third party components ever going to be that usable?</a></li>
   <li><a href="#tipping-point">What is going to be the tipping point for their adoption?</a></li>
 </ol>

-I found myself drifting into the world of CSS quite often as I went through these points, partly because the JS ecosystem feels much more defined these days whereas CSS is still being left behind.
-There are also many more questions I have that I didn't get to and each of which could be an article themselves: in particular testing Web Components seems like an overlooked topic.

 <h2 id="custom-elements" class="blog-subtitle">Do Custom Element names bring any benefit?</h2>